 To overcome the moon’s tendency to appear much smaller in your frame than you perceive it in person, position yourself as far from your foreground subject as possible, then use as much telephoto as your position allows.
 This approach leverages telephoto compression, which draws the background closer to the foreground.
 When a wide angle lens makes the moon tiny in your frame, don’t despair.
 A moon carries extreme “visual weight” that allows it to carry a large portion of an otherwise empty area of your frame.

-I find attempting to photograph silhouettes in anything but manual exposure mode is too much effort because your camera’s auto mode will have no idea that you want that tree black.
+I find attempting to photograph silhouettes in anything but manual exposure mode difficult, because your camera’s auto mode will have no idea that you want that tree black.
 You could override this inclination with exposure compensation, or you could just learn manual exposure (it’s not hard).

 If you’re like me, daily life sometimes overshadows photogenic celestial events, so I suggest that once you do determine the date for the moon phase you want to photograph, put it in your calendar.
 And always be on the lookout for potential crescent moon subjects—I have a mental database of potential subjects, both local and distant.
 When things are slow, I go through them and figure out when the moon will be best aligned for photography.
-If I come up with something good, that goes in my calendar too.
+If I come up with a good alignment, it goes in my calendar.

 In photography, it’s better to be much too early than just a little too late.
 Not only does arriving early protect you from missing the best stuff, it also allows you time to familiarize yourself with the scene and plan your compositions.
 And if you’re really adventuresome, show up a few hours before the sunrise moonrise, or stay out past the sunset moonset.
 Without the moon to wash out the sky, a moonless night is filled with stars (ideally, you’ll be a good distance from city light pollution).
 The subjects that work for a crescent moon are also good for starlight.
 For more about night photography, read my Starlight page.